Conformal Symmetry in Field Theory and in Quantum Gravity: Long Story of Infinities

-First, renormalizability depends crucially on the number of dimensions $d$, in which we write our theory.
-For renormalizable theories in higher dimensions, we typically need terms in the action with higher derivatives, which moreover, have the decisive impact on the UV form of the propagator of perturbations of the theory.
-As we see this notion is closely related to linearized theory, or to perturbative calculus, in general.
-The dependence on the dimensionality $d$ of spacetime brings also naturally the relation to scale-invariance, since the first renormalizable theory (so containing the terms with the lowest possible number of derivatives, and only these terms) in any dimension is given by a theory, which is also classically scale-invariant.
-Moreover, one pertinent observation, is that such theory is defined by the monomial behaviour in the covariant d'Alembertian (as in \eqref{eq: hihider}) at all energy scales.

 The unitarity, instead, does not depend on the question of dimension, provided that we are in $d>3$ (to have all the characteristics of the relativistic gravitational field turned on).
 In principle, one could tell about the unitarity by analyzing the perturbative spectrum of the theory around any background.
-However, the more refined analysis, which also counts the number of degrees of freedom and their linear stability requires the usage of Hamiltonian formulation of the model \cite{Kluson:2013hza}.
-Therefore, it can be viewed as a non-perturbative and fully non-linear analysis.
+However, the more refined analysis, which also counts the number of degrees of freedom and their linear stability requires the usage of Hamiltonian formulation of the model \cite{Kluson, Riegert}.
+Therefore, the latter one can be viewed as a non-perturbative and a fully nonlinear analysis.
+In Weyl gravity, such perturbative analysis points towards non-unitarity; however, some non-perturbative results seem to support opposite conclusions \cite{T1, T2, Kaku, Bender1, Bender2, Tkach, Smilga}, which show that either ghosts do not show up or that they are rather innocent, if present.